[photo: View of Melbourne’s casts in 1872 (1 of 2 albumen silver photographs): detail (SLV H96.160/1789)]

 The bulk of Melbourne’s cast collection was already in place by the late 1860s, by which time a dedicated exhibition space had been constructed, in the new “sculpture gallery” in the north wing adjoining Latrobe Street.
 Photographs taken from the late 1860s onwards document the changing arrangement of the casts in this truss-roofed space: see e.g. photo above.
 NB for a complete list of the engraved and photographic overviews of Melbourne’s casts from 1863 to 1905, with comments, see now Casts – Overviews.

-From 1900 (or slightly earlier), casts began to be either lent out or de-accessioned permanently from the collection.
-The NGV ‘s stock-book lists several such loans and de-accessions in 1900, 1908 and 1909 (loans were recorded to both the Working Men’s College, now RMIT University, and to the Trustees of the Exhibition Building).
-Unfortunately this included several original plaster sculptures, evidently mistaken for replicas: see e.g. * Summers (Charles) Lynceus and Hypermnestra {1876} Loc?
+From 1900 (or perhaps even slightly earlier), casts began to be either lent out or de-accessioned permanently from the collection.
+The NGV stock-book lists several such loans and de-accessions in 1900, 1908 and 1909; loans were recorded to both the Working Men’s College, now RMIT University, and to the Trustees of the Exhibition Building.
+More detailed lists of casts lent to the Exhibition Building were also published in in AR 1908-1909.
+Unfortunately these included several original plaster sculptures, evidently mistaken for replicas: see in particular * Summers (Charles) Lynceus and Hypermnestra {1876} Loc?
 [SC] and * Scurry Charles Summers {1884} Loc?
-[SC].
+[SC], neither of which appears to have survived the process.

-There still appear to have been enough of them left to impress themselves on the memory of Australian novelist George Johnston, a student at the Gallery School in the early 1930s, who later recalled the “Antique School” as “an unnerving, jolting sort of place,… filled with innumerable chalk-white plaster casts of antique Greek, Graeco-Roman and Roman nude statuary posed under bare electric bulbs” (My Brother Jack, 1964).
+There was still enough of the collection of casts to impress them on the memory of Australian novelist George Johnston, a student at the Gallery School in the early 1930s, who later recalled the “Antique School” as “an unnerving, jolting sort of place,… filled with innumerable chalk-white plaster casts of antique Greek, Graeco-Roman and Roman nude statuary posed under bare electric bulbs” (My Brother Jack, 1964).

-But the fate of Melbourne’s plaster casts was now clear (one that inevitably befell many other collections of casts, world-wide, during the first half of the 20th century).
-After further de-accessioning, the remnants (apart from a few busts still remaining in the State Library) were auctioned off or simply given away during Daryl Lindsay’s 1940s purge: see e.g. I.96 (Shakespeare).
+But by the 1930s the fate of Melbourne’s plaster casts was all too clear – one that inevitably befell many other similar collections during the first half of the 20th century.
+After further de-accessioning, the remnants, apart from a few busts still remaining in the SLV today (e.g. II.21) were auctioned off or simply given away during the early 1940s: see e.g. I.96.

 Further details

-Given their reproductive character, it was not my original intention to include details of the casts in the present catalogue.
-However, they provide such interesting insights into the aims and character of Melbourne’s early art collections as a whole that details are listed here, under three main headings as follows:
+Summary details of the casts formerly in the collection are provided here, given the insights they provide into the character of Melbourne’s early art collections as a whole; works are listed under three main headings as follows:

 Casts – I. Statues, statuettes & reliefs